sekerniv/starter_web_project_nodejs/README.md

    ```
 3. The helper script `npm run start-server` performs the same task and restarts the emulators if they were already running.
 4. Open your browser to `http://localhost:5000` and you should see **Hello world!** displayed.
+5. In Codespaces the port is automatically forwarded so the **Open Website** button opens the app at `http://localhost:5000`.

 ## Firebase Counter Integration